-The College Work-Study Program (CWSP) provides financial assistance through employment on campus or with certain kinds of off campus agencies.
+The College Work-Study Program (CWSP) provides financial assistance through employment on campus or with certain kinds of off-campus agencies.
 Every effort is made to place students in jobs related to their field of study, interest, and skills.
-The amount of CWSP assistance committed reflects both the degree of financial need and a reasonable projection of the amount it is possible to earn at a rate of pay commensurate with the student's skills and experience.
+The amount of CWSP assistance committed reflects the degree of financial need, a reasonable projection of the amount it is possible to earn at a rate of pay commensurate with the student's skills and experience, and the total CWSP funds available.